 Cloakroom with basin and WC.

 Oil central heating.
 Electric oven and hob, microwave, fridge/freezer, washing machine, coffee machine, dishwasher, TV with Freeview, WiFi, selection of books, OS maps & tourist information.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off-road parking for 1 car, there is also shared additional parking near the property.
 Enclosed small courtyard to the rear with furniture.
-Sorry no pets, no smoking.
+One well behaved pet welcome.
+Sorry, no smoking.
 Shop and pub 1 mile.

 The Devon village of Bampton offers Georgian cottages and houses, a good range of shops, floral displays, a pony fair and a folk festival.
 The towns of Dulverton and Tiverton are close by, as is the Exmoor National Park, which boasts a number of activities, including horse riding and cycling.
 The North Devon coastline is within driving distance, meaning the area has something for everyone.